Bell hooks: Teaching and writing

+She was often critical of the films of Spike Lee.
+In her essay, 'Spike Lee Doing Malcolm X: Denying Black Pain', hooks argues that Lee's "film does not compel viewers to confront, challenge, and change.
+It embraces and rewards passive response - inaction.
+It encourages us to weep, but not to fight."
+She saw Lee as an "insider" to the film industry, making a film for predominantly white audiences that followed the conventions of "other Hollywood epic ... fictive biographies".
+She described the first half of the film as being half "neo-minstrel spectacle" and half "tragic"; criticised the portrayal of Malcolm's relationship with Sophia as having the "same shallowness of vision" as Lee's other filmic portrayals of interracial relationships; and disavowed Denzel Washington's potential to escape his reputation as "everybody's nice guy", meaning that he could never portray Malcolm's "'threatening' physical presence".
+All of which made Malcolm "appear less militant, more open".
+In her reading of the film, Lee is "primarily fascinated by Malcolm's fierce critique of white racism" and his early view of racism as "a masculinist phallocentric struggle for power between white men and black men".
+Thus, the film missed Malcolm's later politics in which he had a "critique of racism in conjunction with imperialism and colonialism" and the film "certainly" did not contain Malcolm's "critique of capitalism".
+She also said that he wrote Black women in the same objectifying way that White male filmmakers write the characters of White women.

+She also criticized the documentary Paris Is Burning for depicting the ritual of the balls as a spectacle to "pleasure" white spectators.

 She was inducted into the Kentucky Writers Hall of Fame in 2018.

-In 2020, during the George Floyd protests, there was a resurgence of hooks' work on racism, feminism, and capitalism.
-Her pioneering work remains relevant in the political and social climate of the United States.
+In 2020, during the George Floyd protests, there was a resurgence of interest in hooks's work on racism, feminism, and capitalism.

-Personal life
+Personal life and death

-Regarding her sexual identity, hooks described herself as "queer-pas-gay."
-She used the term "pas" from the French language, translating to "not" in the English language. hooks describes being queer in her own words as "not who you're having sex with, but about being at odds with everything around it."
-She states, "As the essence of queer, I think of Tim Dean's work on being queer and queer not as being about who you're having sex with – that can be a dimension of it – but queer as being about the self that is at odds with everything around it and it has to invent and create and find a place to speak and to thrive and to live."
+Regarding her sexual identity, hooks described herself as "queer-pas-gay".
+She used pas from the French language, translating to not in the English language.
+She describes being queer in her own words as follows: "As the essence of queer, I think of Tim Dean's work on being queer, and queer not as being about who you're having sex with—that can be a dimension of it—but queer as being about the self that is at odds with everything around it, and it has to invent and create and find a place to speak and to thrive and to live."
 During an interview with Abigail Bereola in 2017, hooks revealed to Bereola that she was single while they discussed her love life.
 During the interview, hooks told Bereola, "I don't have a partner.
 I've been celibate for 17 years.
 I would love to have a partner, but I don't think my life is less meaningful."